Food & Nutrition

 • Understand and explore a range of ingredients and processes from different culinary traditions (traditional British and international) to inspire new ideas or modify existing recipes.

 For Food lessons in Years 7, 8 and 9 pupils are placed in a group that is smaller than the average teaching group, with approximately 22 students.
-Each group has a Food lesson twice over the 2 week timetable, one of which we aim to be a practical lesson.
+Each group has a Food lesson twice over the 2 week timetable.

-Students who choose to study Food Preparation and Nutrition for a GCSE at KS4 have 5 hours of curriculum time over the 2 week timetable, some of which will be practical work.
-The overall grade for the GCSE is determined by a mixture of assessment tasks (undertaken in curriculum time) and a written exam paper at the end of the course.
+Students who choose to study a Food related course at KS4 have 5-6 hours of curriculum time over the 2 week timetable, some of which will be practical work.
+The overall grade for the KS4 food courses is determined by a mixture of assessment tasks (undertaken in curriculum time) and a written exam paper at the end of the course.
+Two different food related courses are on offer at KS4: GCSE Food Preparation and Nutrition; Level 1/2 Hospitality & Catering.

 Meet the Food Department

-The department team consists of three members of staff.
+The department team consists of two members of staff.
 These are:

 |Miss R Macklin||Teacher of Food|